-S I/U Е A. Dependable in performance of classroom and laboratory responsibilities which may be demonstrated by: Demonstrating integrity, honesty and conscientiousness in work. Х 2.
-Accepting responsibility for own actions. (i.e., admits and corrects mistakes).
-3. Organizing and completing assignments or work on schedule without sacrificing accuracy and reliability. (i.e., requires no prodding or reminder of completion of responsibility, leaves work area clean and restocked without reminding, appropriately prepares for class, lab or clinical setting, and completes assignments/work within established deadlines).
-4. Following established policies and procedures of program. (i.e., uses references, laboratory procedure manuals, adheres to policies, and adheres to safety regulations).
-X 5.
-Being punctual and in class when required or assigned. (i.e., follows attendance policy, is in class laboratory area and ready to begin activities prior to time expected and has all materials supplies needed for the activities of the session/day, does not take lengthy breaks, does not plan work or other activities during time assigned for class/clinical practice.
+S I/U E responsib 1.
+Demo work.
+2. Accep correct 3.
+Organ witho prodo work appro ole in performance of classroom and laboratory illities which may be demonstrated by: instrating integrity, honesty and conscientiousness in order of completing assignments or work on schedule out sacrificing accuracy and reliability. (i.e., requires no ling or reminder of completion of responsibility leaves area clean and restocked without reminding, priately prepares for class, lab or clinical setting, and letes assignments/work within established deadlines).
+5 1/0 X

-1 - ble in response to work environment which may be demonstrated by 1.
-Working effectively under conditions of stress and/or change. (i.e., continues to perform at an appropriate rate without making mistakes when the workload is heavy and plans and budgets time).
-2. Maintaining professional demeanor under adverse conditions. (i.e., continues to perform with a calm, logical, respectful and positive manner and provides competent or accurate service even when conditions are less than ideal). e to interact effectively with others, which may demonstrated by Influencing and contributing to a pleasant work environment.
-2. appropriate feedback.
+4. uses references, laboratory procedure manuals, adheres to Х policies, and adheres to safety regulations).
+5. Being punctual and in class when required or assigned. (i.e., follows attendance policy, is in class laboratory area and ready to begin activities prior to time expected and has all materials supplies needed for the activities of the session/day, does not take lengthy breaks, does not plan work or other activities - · · · · · · · · · · · · · · · · · · · D C+a during time assigned for class/clinical practice. ble in response to work environment which may be demonstrated y: Working effectively under conditions of stress and/or change.
+1. (i.e., continues to perform at an appropriate rate without making mistakes when the workload is heavy and plans and budgets time).
+2. (i.e., continues to perform with a calm, logical, respectful and positive manner and provides competent or accurate service even when conditions are less than ideal). even when contains are less than facult le to interact effectively with others, which may demonstrated by Ţ 1.
+Influencing and contributing to a pleasant work environment.
+2. Accepting leadership of supervisory personnel and providing appropriate feedback.
 Offering assistance and support to co-workers.
 4. Communicating with other healthcare workers in a professional and courteous manner.
 5. Interrelating with patients in an empathetic manner, appropriate to a healthcare team member.
-6. Contributing willingly to the accomplishment of group endeavors. emonstrates Professionalism which may be demonstrated by: 1.
+6. Contributing willingly to the accomplishment of group endeavors.
+Demonstrates Professionalism which may be demonstrated by: 1.
 Maintaining a neat, clean, personal appearance complying with existing dress codes (i.e., follows program dress code).
-2. Showing initiative and interest to improve technical skills and expand knowledge (i.e., asks to learn more than minimally required, offers to start an activity without being told, reads information prior to laboratory sessions, participates in professional societies, continuing education, and self-study programs.
+2. · expand knowledge (i.e., asks to learn more than minimally required, offers to start an activity without being told, reads information prior to laboratory sessions, participates in professional societies, continuing education, and self-study programs.
 Attends district and state ASSCLS meetings, attends hospital in- service education programs).
-3. Investigating appropriate sources (literature and personnel) for technical and professional information.(i.e., looks up information in writing before inquiring from others, utilizes faculty, teachers, rather than other students for information, uses student laboratory and clinical procedure manual) 4.
-8 does not talk about laboratory work outside of the laboratory) 5.
-Demonstrating ethical conduct in professional endeavors. (i.e., does not release inappropriate information to patient, fellow Χ student or other individual, does not offer advice to health care workers beyond scope of practice, repeats any work in which problems are suspected).
+3. 0 0 11 1 technical and professional information. (i.e., looks up information in writing before inquiring from others, utilizes faculty, teachers, rather than other students for information, uses student laboratory and clinical procedure manual) 4. , , , does not talk about laboratory work outside of the laboratory)

+5. Demonstrating ethical conduct in professional endeavors. (i.e., does not release inappropriate information to patient, fellow Χ student or other individual, does not offer advice to health care workers beyond scope of practice, repeats any work in which problems are suspected).